testspace-com/setup-testspace/README.md

         if: always()
 ```

-When using a **Matrix** it is recommended to use a `folder` to store the results specific to each matric entry.
+When using a **Matrix** it is recommended to use a `folder` to store the test results specific to each matric entry.

 ```
 name: CI